How to Use Punch-In Zoom on Clips for Maximum Impact

 What Is a Punch-In Zoom and Why Does It Work?

-A punch-in zoom is a dynamic crop tightening effect — the camera 'punches in' to a tighter shot of the subject mid-clip.
+A punch-in zoom is a dynamic crop tightening effect.
+The camera 'punches in' to a tighter shot of the subject mid-clip.
 It's widely used in short-form content to create visual emphasis on a key moment, prevent visual monotony in talking-head clips, and signal to the viewer that something important is being said.
 The technique is borrowed from film editing (the smash zoom) and has become a signature style of high-production short-form content.

 Studies of TikTok watch time show that static single-shot clips lose viewers 20–30% faster than clips with mid-clip visual variation.
-A single well-placed punch-in can meaningfully improve completion rate — the algorithm metric that matters most.
+A single well-placed punch-in can meaningfully improve completion rate.
+The algorithm metric that matters most.

 How to Apply Punch-In Zoom in AutoClip

 AutoClip's punch-in feature is available in the clip editor.
 After opening a clip in the editor, click 'Effects' and select 'Punch-In.'
 You'll see a timeline view of the clip.
-Click the point in the timeline where you want the punch-in to occur — typically at the moment of peak emphasis in the content (a key word, a punchline, a surprise moment).
+Click the point in the timeline where you want the punch-in to occur.
+Typically at the moment of peak emphasis in the content (a key word, a punchline, a surprise moment).

 Adjust the zoom level (1.2x to 1.5x is the typical range — enough to feel dynamic without looking like an error) and the transition speed (fast cuts in for emphasis, slow glide in for dramatic tension).
 Preview the result in the player before finalizing.